A Digital, Disabled-Centred, Artistic Platform

-The commissions will be selected by a panel consisting of: BOP Executive Producer, Mairi Taylor; BOP Engagement Manager, Callum Madge; BOP Young Artists Development Officer, Morna McGeoch; BOP Young Artist, Ink Asher Hemp; Freelance Digital Artist, Rosa Francesca; a member of the BOP Board.
+The commissions will be selected by a panel consisting of: BOP Young Artists Development Officer, Morna McGeoch; BOP Young Artists Pilot Cohort; Freelance Digital Artist, Rosa Francesca; and BOP Board Member, Wezi Mhura.

-We will follow an anonymous process with names removed from the applications.
+The Selection Panel is scheduled to meet on Monday 30th August and decisions will follow this.
 Shortlisted applicants may be invited to have a conversation with BOP about their proposal.

 Selected applicants must: